 top of page

 I was born in San Francisco and raised by a single parent in a loosely organized hippie commune of vegetarian drug dealers.
-My mom worked at the famous Trident restaurant in Sausalito, and although she loved me, she was checked out and therefore I raised myself for the most part.
-In addition to selling (and doing copious amounts of) cocaine, the house patriarch trained standard poodles and showed them at stuffy dog shows while gaked out.
-At the tender age of nine, I knew life was a sham.
+My mom worked at the famous Trident restaurant in Sausalito, and although she loved me, she was checked out—I raised myself for the most part.
+In addition to selling (and doing copious amounts of) cocaine, the house patriarch trained standard poodles, showing them at stuffy dog shows while gaked out.
+At the tender age of eleven, I already knew life was a sham.

-I started working at eleven, first cleaning offices and then touring the carnival and craft fair circuit selling crystals and pewter figurines.
+I started working at ten, first cleaning offices, then touring the carnival and craft fair circuit selling crystals and pewter figurines.
 I moved out of the house just before my sixteenth birthday.
 I took the California High School Proficiency Exam and stopped going to high school in order to quit my night job and work full-time.
-My abusive childhood caught up with me emotionally and I started cutting and starving myself, about seven months after I had moved out, I was locked up in a mental institution in East Oakland for general teenage angst, self-loathing and suicidal tendencies.
+My abusive childhood caught up with me emotionally, I started cutting and starving myself.
+Seven months after I had moved out, I was locked in a mental institution in East Oakland for general teenage angst, self-loathing, and suicidal tendencies.
 In an effort to get out, I entered and graduated from a thirty-day adult rehab.
-I eventually went back to school and through hard work and many simultaneous jobs, including employment as a stagehand and steel rigger for the legendary Bill Graham (before and after his untimely death), earned my Bachelor of Arts at San Francisco State University in 1994.
+I remained clean and sober for twelve years.
+I eventually went back to school.
+Through hard work and many simultaneous jobs, I earned my Bachelor of Arts at San Francisco State University in 1994, intending on law school.

-Two years before graduation (1992), I started stripping.
-I had money for the first time in my life and it felt incredible.
-I always say, money isn't happiness, but it sure the fuck is freedom.
-I worked at Mitchell Brothers O'Farrell Theatre, the city’s premier strip club for nine years and was surrounded by other creative, intelligent, open-minded women like myself.
+Two years before graduation, I started stripping.
+I had money for the first time in my life; it was incredible.
+I always say: money isn't happiness, but it sure the fuck is freedom.
+I worked at Mitchell Brothers O'Farrell Theatre, the city’s premier strip club for nine years, where I was surrounded by other creative, intelligent, open-minded women like myself.
 Law school never happened.
-Like most strippers, I figured I'd dance for a short time as a means to pay for school, save a little dough and have some fun...I never thought that I would stay in the sex industry for more than half my life.
-The sex industry has afforded me incredible freedom, world travel and the purchase of two homes before the age of thirty.
-I’m a rarity in the sex work field, most people last two to eight years, but much like the Mob, every time you think you’re out, it pulls you back in.
+Like most strippers, I figured I'd dance for a short time as a means to pay for school, save a little dough and have some fun...I never thought I would do it for twenty-two years, but it afforded me incredible freedom, world travel and the purchase of two homes before the age of thirty.
+Theory sex industry continues to pay my bills, over thirty years later.

 I moved to Los Angeles in 2001.
-While attending UCLA’s Recording Engineering program, I worked at Sound City Recording Studios and stripped part-time at a club by LAX.
-Although I loved studio life and recording music, the exhaustive hours and singular lifestyle wasn’t for me, I was back to the proverbial drawing board.
+While attending UCLA’s Recording Engineering program, I worked at Sound City Recording Studios while stripping part-time at a club by LAX.
+Although I loved studio life and recording music, the exhaustive hours and singular lifestyle wasn’t for me; I was back to the proverbial drawing board.
 In 2004, one of my co-workers asked if I would take photos of her.
-We set a date and I absolutely loved it.
+I absolutely loved it.
 Not only was it fun and creative, I discovered that I had an eye for it.
-I believe watching women on stage all those years gave me a unique understanding of the female form, including angles and light.
-I've had two sold out solo shows and been in countless group shows.
+Watching women dance on stage all those years has given me a unique understanding of the female form, including angles and light.

-I've always loved writing (although I’m terribly dyslexic), and had considered this project (my memoir) for a few years before I started it (mostly at the behest of others), including a couple attempts at the opening, but it didn’t gel.
-Then one day I had the idea to bring my Composition Book to the club so that I could write while it was slow and it spilled out of me.
+I've always loved writing—even though I’m terribly dyslexic.
+I had considered writing a memoir years before I started it (mostly at the behest of others), including a few attempts at the opening, but it didn’t gel.
+Then one day, I had the idea to bring my Composition Book to the club so I could write while it was slow; it spilled out of me.
 My manager wasn’t quite as thrilled, but he loved me so he let it slide.
-The entire memoir was written pen to paper and then later transferred into my computer (I continue to write this way).
-My first memoir was written mostly at strip clubs as well as in local watering holes around Los Angeles.
+The entire memoir was written pen to paper, later transferred to my computer.
+I continue to write this way, four books later.
+My first memoir, Anything But a Wasted Life, was written mostly in strip clubs as well as local watering holes around Los Angeles.

 During my tenure as a stripper, I also hooked when the price was right and I was single.
-I stopped stripping in December 2013.
-I work exclusively as an escort, writer, and photographer these days.
+I stopped dancing in December 2013.
+I still write in bars (I miss writing in the club), take photos of incredible women, and maintain a marriage-like relationship with my longtime trick, “The Texan”.

 bottom of page